scaralbi/scaralbi.github.io/_posts/2017-12-24-a-flow-of-information.md

 title: A flow of Information

 ---

-# A flow of Information

-Life is DNA-Software driven system.
+Life is DNA-Software driven system.\
-Our job
+Our job\
-is to translate it
+is to translate it\
 into material products.